storj-archived/storj-node-heroku-example/README.md

 ```sh
 $ STORJ_EMAIL=email@email.com STORJ_PASSWORD=password npm start
 ```

+*On first load, `STORJ_MNEMONIC` will be generated for you.
+You'll need to add this to your Heroku config variables as well.*

 After running one of those commands, your app should now be running on [localhost:5000](http://localhost:5000/).
 Yay!